A. Schmidt

 gleicheungleicheengl

-In the next step we have to imagine, that such circle moving also is possible with two equal masses in space.
+In the next step we have to imagine, that such rotation also is possible with two equal masses in space.
 In this case, both masses are circling around each other.
 Gravitation and centrifugal forces are in balance.

 eikörperzweikörper eng